gabelivan/wp-asset-clean-up/readme.txt

 == Screenshots ==
 1. When editing a post/page (custom post type as well) a meta box will load with the asset list
-2. Styles (.CSS) loaded for the home page when accessing the "WP Asset Clean Up" Dashboard's menu
+2. Styles (.CSS) loaded for the home page when accessing the "WP Asset CleanUp" Dashboard's menu
-3. Scripts (.JS) loaded for the home page having an alert message when accessing the "WP Asset Clean Up" Dashboard's menu
+3. Scripts (.JS) loaded for the home page having an alert message when accessing the "WP Asset CleanUp" Dashboard's menu
 4. Scripts (.JS) are selected for site-wide unload

 == Changelog ==
+= 1.2.4.1 =
+* Bug Fix: When the handle's key on update was equal with 0 (for remove global unload), the rule would not be remove *

 = 1.2.4 =
 * Bug Fix: Remove "Unload everywhere" rule had to be updated to work no matter what key is assigned to the handle in the array resulting from the JSON